Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems

-The potential energy $U$ is a functional of the PDE solution $u(\cdot, \theta)$, and thus ultimately depends only on the PDE parameters $\theta$.
+We also denote $U(\theta) = \cU[u(\cdot,\theta), \theta]$, as the potential energy ultimately depends on $\theta$ if the state $u$ is the solution at $\theta$.
 Sampling the posterior distribution with gradient-based MCMCs, such as Langevin Dynamics (LD) or Hamiltonian Monte Carlo (HMC), requires computing the gradient of the potential energy $\nabla_{\theta} U(\theta)$ to effectively explore the posterior distribution.

+\paragraph{Bayesian Bilevel Local Operator Learning (B-BiLO).} We consider functions of the form $u(\bx, \theta)$ that depend on both the spatial-temporal variable $\bx$ and the PDE parameters $\theta$.
+We call $u(\cdot,\theta)$ a local operator at $\theta$ if

+for all $x\in\Omega$, where $d_\theta$ is the total derivative with respect to $\theta$.
+Condition 1 requires the residual of the PDE to be zero, i.e., that $u(\cdot,\theta)$ is a solution of the PDE at $\theta$.
+Condition 2 requires the total derivative of the PDE residual with respect to $\theta$ to be zero, ensuring that the derivative of $u(\cdot,\theta)$ with respect to $\theta$ remains consistent with the PDE constraints.
+This ensures that small perturbations in $\theta$ lead to small perturbations in $u(\cdot,\theta)$ that still approximately satisfy the PDE constraints.
+In particular, if we consider a local perturbation $\theta \to \theta+\delta\theta$, a formal Taylor expansion of $\mathcal F$ about $\theta$ is zero to second order in $\delta\theta$ (e.g., see \cite{zhangBiLOBilevelLocal2025a}).

 In this work, we represent the local operator by a neural network $u(\bx, \theta; \wnn)$, where $\wnn$ are the weights of the neural network.
-Then $u(\cdot,\theta;\wnn)$ is the approximate solution of the PDE at $\theta$.
-The detailed architecture of the neural network will be described in Section \ref{ss:arch}.
-The residual function depends on the weights of the neural network $\wnn$, and can be written as $r(\bx, \theta; \wnn)$.
 The two conditions for $u$ to be a local operator at $\theta$ lead to the definition of the local operator loss $\LLO$:

-The 2-norm of the residual and its gradient with respect to $\theta$ are approximated by the Mean Squared Error (MSE) of the residual and the residual-gradient loss at a set of collocation points.
-The weight $\wdr> 0$ is a scalar hyperparameter that controls the relative importance of the residual gradient loss.
-In theory, both terms can be sufficiently minimized to near zero.
-For fixed $\theta$, by minimizing the local operator loss $\LLO(\theta, \wnn)$ with respect to the weights $\wnn$, we approximate the local operator $u(\bx, \theta; \wnn)$ around $\theta$.
-Since $U$ depends on the approximate solution of the PDE $u(\cdot,\theta;\wnn)$ at $\theta$, we can also write the potential energy as $U(\theta, \wnn)$.
+We call the first term the residual loss and the second term the residual-gradient loss.
+Both terms can be approximated using the Mean Squared Error (MSE) at a set of collocation points.
+The weight $\wdr> 0$ is a scalar hyperparameter that controls the relative importance of the residual-gradient loss.
+In principle, both terms can be minimized to nearly zero.
+For fixed $\theta$, by minimizing the local operator loss $\LLO(\theta, \wnn)$ with respect to the weights $\wnn$, we approximate the local operator $u(\bx, \theta)$ around $\theta$.